SiliconExarch/EqConverter/README.md

 ## Compiling

-Open 'EqConverter.sln' in Visual Studio 2019.
+Open `EqConverter.sln` in Visual Studio 2019.

 Right-click on the Solution and choose **Restore NuGet Packages** before building for the first time.